 Required Deposits and Allowable Stabilization Fund Balance.
 Beginning July 1, 2004, state finance law has provided that (i) 0.5% of the net tax revenues from each fiscal year must be deposited into the Stabilization Fund at fiscal year-end, (ii) 0.5% of current-year net tax revenues must be made available for the next fiscal year before the year-end surplus is calculated and (iii) any remaining amount of the year-end surplus must be transferred to the Stabilization Fund.
 State finance law was amended in July, 2010 to provide that any tax revenue from capital gains that exceeds \$1 billion in a fiscal year is to be deposited into the Stabilization Fund, with 5% of the amount so deposited then transferred to the State Retiree Benefits Trust Fund.
 A further amendment approved by the Governor on August 7, 2012 provides that the \$1 billion threshold is to be adjusted annually for inflation, using the average U.S. GDP growth over the preceding five years.
 Legislation approved by the Governor on July 27, 2012 provides that 5% of the amount deposited to the Stabilization Fund from capital gains must be transferred to the Commonwealth's Pension Liability Fund, in addition to the 5% transferred to the State Retiree Benefits Trust Fund.
-Prior to fiscal 2004, the allowable Stabilization Fund balance at fiscal year-end could not exceed 10% of the total revenues for that year.
-Since fiscal 2004, the allowable Stabilization Fund balance has been 15% of total current-year revenues.
+Prior to fiscal 2004, the allowable Stabilization Fund balance at fiscal year-end could not exceed 10% of the total revenues.
 If the Stabilization Fund balance exceeds the allowable limit, the excess amounts are to be transferred to the Tax Reduction Fund.